OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 |Screen Shot 2016-01-12 at 8.05.20 PM.png|

-Setting the Lesson Time Frame
+Set the Lesson Time Frame
 -------------------------------------------------------------------------------------------------------------------------------------------

 The Lesson time frame is a calendar that learners can use to help them